bit-burger/points/README.md

 ### To run the project:
 1. Clone the project
-2. First you must run the script `pub-installer.sh`
+2. Run the script [`pub-installer.sh`](https://github.com/bit-burger/points/blob/develop/pub-installer.sh) to install the packages
 3. Setup the supabase project with the matching settings and tables ([instructions](supabase/README.md))
-4. Then create a new text file in the root directory called .env
+4. Then create a new text file in the root directory called `.env`
-5. In .env write your supabase credentials, that you get from your new project (Settings > API) in such a form:
+5. In `.env` write your supabase credentials, that you get from your new project (Settings > API) in such a form:
 ```shell script
 SUPABASE_URL="YOUR_SUPABASE_URL"